European stocks steady after Delta fuels global rout

-- Asian equities earlier extended losses as the Covid Delta variant continues to cast a long shadow over trading floors

-LONDON: European stocks and oil prices rebounded only slightly Tuesday after a global rout fuelled largely by fear that the fast-spreading Delta virus variant could choke off the world's economic recovery.
+LONDON: European stocks were steady but oil prices dipped further Tuesday after a global rout fuelled largely by fear that the fast-spreading Delta Covid virus variant could choke off the world’s economic recovery.

-The London stock market gained half a percentage point, while Frankfurt added 0.2 percent and Paris won 0.7 percent in early afternoon deals.
+Leading stock indices in London, Frankfurt and Paris were all essentially unchanged in afternoon deals.

 All three bourses had slumped by more than two percent the previous day.